Thomas Paine: Funding the Revolution

-Rights of Man
+France and Rights of Man

-Back in London by 1787, Paine would become engrossed in the French Revolution that began two years later, and decided to travel to France in 1790.
+Back in London by 1787, Paine would become engrossed in the French Revolution that began two years later and decided to travel to France in 1790.
 Meanwhile, conservative intellectual Edmund Burke launched a counterrevolutionary blast against the French Revolution, entitled Reflections on the Revolution in France (1790), which strongly appealed to the landed class, and sold 30,000 copies.
 Paine set out to refute it in his Rights of Man (1791).
 He wrote it not as a quick pamphlet, but as a long, abstract political tract of 90,000 words which tore apart monarchies and traditional social institutions.
 On January 31, 1791, he gave the manuscript to publisher Joseph Johnson.
 A visit by government agents dissuaded Johnson, so Paine gave the book to publisher J. S. Jordan, then went to Paris, on William Blake's advice.
 He charged three good friends, William Godwin, Thomas Brand Hollis, and Thomas Holcroft, with handling publication details.
 The book appeared on March 13, 1791, and sold nearly a million copies.
 It was "eagerly read by reformers, Protestant dissenters, democrats, London craftsmen, and the skilled factory-hands of the new industrial north".

 Undeterred by the government campaign to discredit him, Paine issued his Rights of Man, Part the Second, Combining Principle and Practice in February 1792.
 Detailing a representative government with enumerated social programs to remedy the numbing poverty of commoners through progressive tax measures, Paine went much farther than such contemporaries as James Burgh, Robert Potter, John Scott, John Sinclair or Adam Smith.
 Radically reduced in price to ensure unprecedented circulation, it was sensational in its impact and gave birth to reform societies.
 An indictment for seditious libel followed, for both publisher and author, while government agents followed Paine and instigated mobs, hate meetings, and burnings in effigy.
 A fierce pamphlet war also resulted, in which Paine was defended and assailed in dozens of works.
-The authorities aimed, with ultimate success, to chase Paine out of Great Britain.
-He was then tried in absentia and found guilty, although never executed.
+The authorities aimed, with ultimate success, to force Paine out of Great Britain.
+He was then tried in absentia and found guilty, but he was beyond the reach of British law.
 The French translation of Rights of Man, Part II was published in April 1792.
 The translator, François Lanthenas, eliminated the dedication to Lafayette, as he believed Paine thought too highly of Lafayette, who was seen as a royalist sympathizer at the time.

 In summer of 1792, he answered the sedition and libel charges thus: "If, to expose the fraud and imposition of monarchy ... to promote universal peace, civilization, and commerce, and to break the chains of political superstition, and raise degraded man to his proper rank; if these things be libellous ... let the name of libeller be engraved on my tomb."